dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

     $ docker attach --sig-proxy=false  liferay-dxp

 This attaches your terminal’s standard input, output, and error to the running container.
 If you don't see any output, that's fine: container may not be outputting any data at this moment.
 We use ``--sig-proxy=false`` to make sure this command does not send signals to the container, so that ``Ctrl-C`` will be used to quit ´´docker attach`` command rather than being sent as a termination signal to the container.

+At this moment, you can choose to keep this container running and do the rest of the tutorial.
+In case you prefer the interactive container, please see `Stopping the container`_ to stop it, delete it and run it again in the foreground.
+Don't forget to add the ``-it`` flags.

 There are more advanced ways to read portal logs, but those require running commands into the container.